 Get inspired and look at Peter Rosén’s images here: LapplandMedia

-- Accommodation: Aurora Wilderness Camp near Kiruna 3 nights.
+Accommodation: Aurora Wilderness Camp at the shore line of the Torne River near Kiruna 4 nights.

-- Not included: Travel insurance, international and domestic fare, soft drinks and alcoholic beverages.
+Not included: Travel insurance, international and domestic fare.

-- Tour conditions: Min age 18 yrs (we do always want to talk to you if younger people would like to join the tour).
+Tour conditions: Min age 18 yrs (we do always want to talk to you if younger people would like to join the tour).
 All activities are moderate.
-The chance to see and photograph the Aurora Borealis is large but as this a natural phenomenon we can never leave any guarantee.
+The chance to see and photograph the Aurora Borealis is large but as this a natural phenomenon we can never leave any guarantee (all groups since we started in 2012 have seen the Aurora).
 The itinerary may change due to unforeseen conditions.

 Equipment: We recommend you to bring your own portable computer and your own camera.
 Canon SLR cameras, lenses from 14-500mm and tripods will be available as well as an astro star adventurer tracker.